amzn/kotlin-inject-anvil/README.md

 class RealAuthenticator : Authenticator

 // The final kotlin-inject component.
+//  see the section on "Usage > Merging" to understand
+//  how AppComponentMerged is generated and must be used.
 @Component
 @MergeComponent(AppScope::class)
 @SingleIn(AppScope::class)
 interface AppComponent : AppComponentMerged
 ```
+From the above example code snippet:

-The generated code will ensure that `AppIdComponent` is a super type of `AppComponent` and the
+* `NameComponent` will be made a super type of `AppComponent` and the
-provider method is known to the object graph.
-A binding for `RealAuthenticator` will be generated
+provider method is known to the object graph, so you can inject and use AppId anywhere.
-and the type `Authenticator` can safely be injected anywhere.
-Note that neither `AppIdComponent`
+* A binding for `RealAuthenticator` will be generated and the type `Authenticator` can safely be injected anywhere.
-nor `RealAuthenticator` are referenced anywhere else.
+* Note that neither `NameComponent`nor `RealAuthenticator` need to be referenced anywhere else in your code.

 ## Setup